ArtificialIntelligenceCoder/RustyJunkyard/README.md

-Home made stuff mostly here.
-Just for fun and education.
-If you want production grade reliable encryption/decryption, do not look at a script to serve you best.
-Scripts work, but are no where near production grade.
-Instead, use a well tested and well  maintained app like Age or Rage.
-Age is made in GOLANG, and RAGE is the Rust implementation of Age.  https://github.com/str4d/rage

 Developing encryption-related applications in Rust is a feasible and attractive proposition due to Rust's strong emphasis on memory safety, concurrency, and security.
 The language's features make it a suitable choice for implementing cryptographic algorithms and building secure systems.
 There are numerous well-known encryption algorithms that could be implemented in Rust, ranging from traditional symmetric and asymmetric encryption algorithms to modern cryptographic primitives.
 Here, I will discuss several well-known encryption algorithms that could be used to create "decent encryption algo apps" in Rust, as well as the existing state of Rust libraries for cryptography.